Last updated: 2026-01-27

 In order to export to Fortnox, it is important that you use a modern standard browser, such as Edge, Firefox or Chrome.

-For it to work well to export supplier bills from Opter to Fortnox, the default currency in Opter must be Swedish kronor (SEK).
+In order to export invoices and supplier bills to Fortnox and import payments from Fortnox to Opter, the default currency in Opter must be Swedish kronor (SEK).

 Do not change the default currency as that would cause major problems in the system.
-If the standard currency is not Swedish kronor, it is not possible to export supplier bills to Fortnox.
+If you have a standard currency other than Swedish kronor, it is not possible to export invoices and supplier bills to Fortnox and import payments from Fortnox.

 Exchange rates

-It is important to always have exactly the same exchange rates in Fortnox and Opter, to avoid problems such as exchange rate losses, and payments that do not exactly match the supplier bill in Opter.
+It is important to always have exactly the same exchange rates in Fortnox and Opter to avoid problems such as exchange rate losses, and payments that do not match the invoice in Opter exactly and are therefore registered as advances.

 To always have the same exchange rates in Fortnox and Opter, proceed as follows: